darkdragon-001/gedit-markdown/README.md

 - `autoReload`: automatically reload the preview when the text is changed.
 Possible values: `0` (disabled) or `1` (enabled; default value).

 - `autoReloadSelection`: automatically reload the preview when the selection is changed.
 Possible values: `0` (disabled) or `1` (enabled; default value).

+Non-existent properties (as well as the whole file) will be generated with default values on startup.

 ### Examples